trackmania-rl/tmrl/README.md

 `tmrl` comes with a Gymnasium environment for TrackMania 2020, based on [rtgym](https://pypi.org/project/rtgym/).
 Once the library is installed, it is easy to use this environment in your own training framework.
 More information [here](#trackmania-gymnasium-environment).

 * **External libraries:**
-`tmrl` gave birth to a couple sub-projects of more general interest, that were cut out and packaged as standalone python libraries.
+`tmrl` gave birth to some sub-projects of more general interest, that were cut out and packaged as standalone python libraries.
 In particular, [rtgym](https://github.com/yannbouteiller/rtgym) enables implementing Gymnasium environments in real-time applications, [vgamepad](https://github.com/yannbouteiller/vgamepad) enables emulating virtual game controllers, and [tlspyo](https://github.com/MISTLab/tls-python-object) enables transferring python object over the Internet in a secure fashion.